cct663/ctaff_website/_pages/sharing.md

 ### What this page is for

-This page is not linked through from my main website.
-It isn't exactly 'secret', but I'm using it as a way to post and share results or figures with collaborators that aren't yet published, so it can mainly be accessed by sharing the url directly.
+This page is being used to post and share ongoing analyses so that they can be shared with collaborators.
+Most of the summaries listed here have associated GitHub repositories on my account that can be accessed to get the full code and data.

 ### Simulations and Tools